 Mike and I had two babies and being mom to our boys is the greatest joy I’ve ever experienced in my whole life.
 They’re young men now and leading lives of their own.
 Our son Josh is a sound artist and lives in California where he creates, composes, and performs.
 He has traveled the US and Canada and recently premiered his work in Spain and produced an album in Athens, Greece.
 For now, if there’s even a hint of an inner-travel junkie to be found, I live it vicariously through him.
 When he’s not home (read: our home in Phoenix) he’s really home in an apartment a few minutes from downtown and close to all the things he loves to do in Los Angeles.
 Our younger son Michael is a business owner and manages crew in the AV industry.
 He’s worked everything from corporate shows to Country Thunder.
-He’s a boss, project manager, cameraman, and a craftsman who loves classic cars and fabricates his own brand of fire arms holsters.
-He’s married to Katie, who teaches Latin to young students.
+He’s a boss, project manager, cameraman, and a craftsman who loves classic cars and fabricates iron works plus his own brand of fire arms holsters.
+He’s married to Katie, who taught Latin to young students and is now a financial advisor with Edward Jones.
 They met at a very young age too.
 There’s something special about grade school friendships that turn into something life-changing and powerful.
 They’re so beautiful together and are making a life for themselves.
 In December 2015 they had their first – Lila Ruth and just like that, when I thought life couldn’t get sweeter, well, it did.
 Shortly therafter, in February 2018 Lila’s sister, little Miss Andie Grace was born.
 We are in awe.
 Life is beautiful indeed.

 Circolo Familiare wouldn’t be complete without at least one story about my parents, Joseph and Florence Molinario.